ooni/probe-cli/docs/design/dd-003-step-by-step.md

 I tried to adapt how this code would look like if we used it now.
-As [dd-002-netx.md](dd-002-netx.md) suggests, here I am trying to separate data collection and intepretation, which looked like a great idea at the time but has now become a bottleneck, as we'll discuss shortly.
+As [dd-002-netx.md](dd-002-netx.md) suggests, here I am trying to separate data collection and intepretation, which looked like a great idea at the time but has now become a bottleneck.

 ```Go
 // doWhatYouKnowBest uses stdlib-like constructs to collect data.